IARC Monographs

 IARC Publishes Biennial Report 2024–2025

-IARC has consolidated its 2024–2025 cancer research and hazard evaluations, including key assessments of PFAS, talc, and aspartame, into its latest biennial report.
-While introducing no new classifications, the report reinforces the scientific evidence base likely to drive future global regulatory restrictions and litigation risks for the highlighted substances.
+The IARC has consolidated its 2024–2025 cancer research and hazard evaluations for substances including PFAS, talc, and aspartame into its latest biennial report.
+This synthesis reinforces the scientific evidence base likely to drive future global regulatory restrictions and litigation risks for the highlighted substances.

 publications.iarc.who.intGlobalGlobal